anapcipriano/assessment/README.md

  ![image](https://github.com/anapcipriano/assessment/assets/153204519/62486818-ee1b-4227-83c5-36e29ac1649f)

 # Conclusion
+Finally, the colonies' census may be impacted in colonies exposed to the pesticide treatment after 5 weeks, and this relationship can vary depending on the group.
+For example, gynes were affected differently compared to workers.
+Furthermore, other factors, such as bees' performance during foraging, might also influence the weight of the colonies, and this aspect can also be investigated for a general comprehension of the pesticide impacts on bees' health and nutrition.

-This code can be used to explore data sets from ecological and behavioural projects.
-It implements statistical analysis to investigate the relationship of the control or pesticide groups on the condition of bumblebee colonies, but it can be adapted to projects with similar scopes.
+This code can be used to explore datasets from ecological and behavioral projects.
+It implements statistical analysis to investigate the relationship of the control or pesticide groups on the condition of bumblebee colonies, but it can be adapted for projects with similar scopes.

  - **This project is open source, feel free to view, use, and contribute to it!!**